Online Social Networks: Threats and Solutions: Solutions

 \section{Solutions}

-In recent years, social network operators, security companies, and academic researchers have tried to deal with the above-mentioned threats through proposing a variety of solutions (see Figure~\ref{fig:solutions} and Table~\ref{tab:threats_and_solutions}).
-In this section we describe in detail possible solutions which can assist in protecting the security and privacy of online social network users.
+In recent years, social network operators, security companies, and academic researchers have tried to deal with the above-mentioned threats \s{by} proposing a variety of solutions (see Fig.~\ref{fig:solutions} and Table~\ref{tab:threats_and_solutions}).
+In this section we describe possible solutions which can assist in protecting the security and privacy of \s{OSN} users.